‘The Big Bang Theory’ Season 10 Episode 13 Return Date, Title And Synopsis Revealed [Spoilers]

-The Big Bang Theory Season 10 returned from its two-week winter layoff on January 5.
+The Big Bang Theory Season 10 returned from its two-week winter hiatus on January 5.
 After airing the winter premiere, the CBS’ hit comedy series has again taken a mini-break, perhaps to give its characters some time to recover from their horrible holidays.
 The Big Bang Theory Season 10 returns with Episode 13 on January 19 and not this Thursday.

 The previous episode of The Big Bang Theory Season 10 saw Bernadette (Melissa Rauch) and Howard (Simon Helberg) unable to get any sleep because of Halley’s crying.
 Sheldon (Jim Parsons) told his deeply religious mother, Mary Cooper (Laurie Metcalf), that he and Amy (Mayim Bialik) were living together in sin like a couple of New Yorkers.
 Mary was thrilled to hear that.
 Sheldon, on the other hand, got offended when his mother told him that she used to think that he would end up alone because of his eccentricities.
-Episode 12, titled “The Holiday Summation,” also saw Penny (Kaley Cuoco) and Leonard (Johnny Galecki) ruining their perfect Christmas by deciding to chop down their tree and dragging it to their apartment.
+Episode 12, titled “The Holiday Summation,” also saw Penny (Kaley Cuoco) and Leonard (Johnny Galecki) ruining their perfect Christmas by deciding to chop down their tree and drag it to their apartment.

 It looks like the horrible time continues for Penny and Leonard in the new episode of The Big Bang Theory, which is titled “The Romance Recalibration.”
 The upcoming episode will see Penny and Leonard dealing with hiccups in their relationship.
-And to get romance back in their marriage, they seek the help of Sheldon and Amy, according to the official synopsis for Episode 13.
+To get romance back in their marriage, they seek the help of Sheldon and Amy, according to the official synopsis for Episode 13.

 Just taking a break. #BigBangTheory pic.twitter.com/dUMywPS53e